jboss-xpaas/docker-containers/xpaas-zookeeper-docker/README.md

-XPaaS Fabric8 Docker Image
+XPasS Zookeeper Docker Image
 ===========================

-This project builds a [docker](http://docker.io/) container for running XPaaS Fabric8.
+This project builds a [docker](http://docker.io/) container for running XPaaS Zookeeper.

 This image is based on a <code>xpaas/xpaas_base</code> version <code>1.0</code> and provides a container including:
-* Fabric8 IO version <code>1.1.0.CR5</code>
+* Fabric8 IO version <code>3.4.6</code>

 Table of contents
 ------------------